Samsontanimawo/Health-Check-Monitor-for-HTTP-Endpoints/README.md

 This program checks the health of a set of HTTP endpoints specified in a YAML configuration file.
 It monitors the endpoints every 15 seconds and logs their availability percentages to the console.

 Make sure you have Node.js installed on your machine.
 You can download it from nodejs.org.
 Prepare a YAML file with the HTTP endpoints you want to monitor.
-You can use vs code and base.
-Follow below steps
+You can use vs code and bash.
+Follow below steps:

 mkdir health-checker or create the folder in vs code and run the below commands.